wqking/obfupy/doc/options_and_callback.md

 ## Callback

-All transformers constructor accepts argument `callback`. `callback` is a function that will be called at certain time point by the transformer.
+All transformers' constructor accepts argument `callback`. `callback` is a function that will be called at certain time point by the transformer.
 The callback function can change the options for each source file, or even for each function or class in transformer Rewriter.

 ### callback prototype